younesselassri08-maker/mindspark/README.md

 If you are running this project on a **Windows machine**, it is standard to use port `5000`.
 Please make the following adjustments:
 1. In your backend `.env` file, set `PORT=5000`.
-2. In the frontend React code (specifically in your API service files or Axios configurations), carefully replace any hardcoded `http://localhost:5001` URLs with `http://localhost:5000` to ensure proper Client-Server communication.
+2. In the frontend React code, carefully replace any hardcoded `http://localhost:5001` URLs with `http://localhost:5000` to ensure proper Client-Server communication.

 ---